Women in the military: Gulf War

 In 1990 and 1991, some 40,000 American military women were deployed during the Gulf War operations Desert Shield and Desert Storm; however, no women served in combat.
 A policy enacted in 1994 prohibited women from assignment to ground combat units below the brigade level.
+Two women were taken prisoner by Iraqi forces and both of them were threatened and abused.